10 Ways to Boost your Craft Business’s Sales in Slow Months

 1) Get your handmade products into new locations

-Contact boutiques, email bloggers, cross-promote with other handmade businesses and gain new fans on the opposite side of the globe.
+Contact boutiques and email bloggers, cross-promote with other handmade businesses, and gain new fans from the opposite side of the globe.

 If connections are hard to come by, paid advertising may help your reach your target market in a new location.